codio/site/source/docs/specifics/symfony.html.md

 ##Method 2 - Use Composer to install Symfony

 1. `parts install php5 composer` from the Terminal to install PHP5 and Composer.
 1. `composer create-project symfony/framework-standard-edition` to tell Composer to install Symfony.
+When asked to provide missing parameters, just press enter through all the questions.
-1. `mv Symfony/{*,.*} ~/workspace` moves the contents of the Symfony folder down to the root folder (ignore warnings).
+1. `mv framework-standard-edition/{*,.*} ~/workspace  ` moves the contents of the `framework-standard-edition` folder down to the root folder (ignore warnings).
-1. `rm Symfony -r` to remove the now empty `Symfony` folder.
+1. `rm framework-standard-edition -r` to remove the now empty `framework-standard-edition` folder.

 ##Install PHP, Composer, Apache and MySQL